Blog

-How untrusted intent can exploit trusted credentials in agent systems — and how runtime authorization breaks the attack path.
+Untrusted intent can hijack trusted credentials in MCP and agent systems.
+Learn runtime authorization patterns that break the attack path.

 Confused deputy issues happen when an agent uses trusted credentials to execute untrusted intent.
 In AI systems, this often appears as model-influenced tool calls that exceed user intent.